Singapore Airlines grounds two Boeing 787-10 Dreamliner jets due to engine issues

 "As safety is our top priority, the SIA Group, in consultation with Rolls-Royce, proactively identified other Trent 1000 TEN engines in the Group’s 787 fleet to undergo precautionary inspections."

-The airline added: "All of these engine inspections on SIA’s 787-10 fleet have now been completed, and a remaining check will be completed on a Scoot 787-9 by Apr 3.
+The airline added that all engine inspections on its 787-10 fleet have since been completed, and a remaining check will be completed on a Scoot 787-9 by Apr 3.

-"Pending engine replacements, two SIA 787-10 aircraft have been removed from service."
+"Pending engine replacements, two SIA 787-10 aircraft have been removed from service," said SIA.

-SIA said that flights to destinations served by the 787-10 fleet have been affected as a result, and that it would operate other aircraft for these flights to minimise schedule disruption to customers.
+As a result, some flights to destinations served by the 787-10 fleet have been affected.

+"SIA is operating other aircraft for these flights to minimise schedule disruption to customers," said the airline.

-"However, as capacity may be lower on replacement aircraft, some customers may be affected and they will be contacted accordingly," said SIA.
+"However, as capacity may be lower on replacement aircraft, some customers may be affected and they will be contacted accordingly."

+SIA declined to comment on the number of travellers affected, saying it is "actively getting in touch with customers" to re-accommodate them on various other flights.

+The airline's 787-10 aircraft are currently deployed to 11 destinations - Bangkok, Denpasar, Fukuoka, Ho Chi Minh City, Manila, Nagoya, New Delhi, Osaka, Perth, Taipei and Tokyo.

-"We regret the inconvenience caused and sincerely apologise to customers whose travel plans are affected, and seek their understanding."
+"We regret the inconvenience caused and sincerely apologise to customers whose travel plans are affected, and seek their understanding," said SIA.

 SIA first took delivery of the first of its 49 Boeing 787-10 aircraft in March 2018.
 The aircraft entered commercial service in April 2018, with SIA saying that it was investing S$458 million to introduce new cabin products for the first 20 aircraft.